Spring 2026: Phl 820 – Being and Time

 Assignments (traditional)

-2 protocols + class discussionpass/fail, 10pts
+1 protocol + class discussionpass/fail, 10pts

 1 oral presentation + write-uppass/fail, 10pts

-final paper75 points
+final paper80 points

 ——–